-Fig.\ref{fig:critical<Q>} shows not only the phase boundary that divides the phase diagram into two phases, so-called the Higgs phase and the confiment phase, but also the new boundary that divides the confinement phase into two different parts.
-It should be remarked that this finding owes much to gauge-independent numerical simulations and their analyses, and this new results can only be established through our framework.
+Figure \ref{fig:critical<Q>} shows not only the phase boundary that divides the phase diagram into two phases, the so-called Higgs phase and the confinement phase, but also the new boundary that divides the confinement phase into two different parts.
+It should be remarked that this finding owes much to gauge-independent numerical simulations and their analyses, and these new results can only be established through our framework.